TheRadioDept/technical-question/README.md

 1. You can install "eslint" by executing following command in your terminal : `npm install eslint --save-dev`
 2. Execute `npm init @eslint/config` to configure "eslint" usage in your project.
-3. Execute `npx eslint yourCode.js` to run it.
+3. Execute `npx eslint yourCode.js`  or `./node_modules/.bin/eslint yourCode.js` to run it.